BLUE HORIZON, BOOK 3

 “What was that?” he asked.

 Tanis returned to the front room and uncapped the fresh needle atop his syringe.
-“Drop yer drawers and moon me,” he said with a wink.
+“Drop yer drawers,” he said with a smile.
 “I need a bare hip for this…”

 “How about an arm?” the wolf suggested hopefully.
 “An arm would be really good.”